JCSDA/jedi-docs/docs/inside/developer_tools/getting-started-with-gitflow.rst

 .. code-block:: bash

-   git flow hotfix start wrongoutput # branches off of master
+   git flow hotfix start wrongoutput main # branches off of main

 The default base for a bugfix branch is develop but you can also fix a bug in a feature branch as follows.